 The Wobble Hypothesis

-According to this hypothesis, the base at 5′ end of the anticodon is not spatially confined as the other two bases allow it to form hydrogen bonds with any of several bases located at the 3′ end of a codon.
-This leads to the following conclusions:
+The Wobble Hypothesis proposes that the base at the 5′ end of the anticodon in tRNA is not as constrained spatially as the other two bases.
+This flexibility allows it to form hydrogen bonds with multiple bases located at the 3′ end of a codon in mRNA.
+The wobble hypothesis states that:

-- The relaxed base-pairing requirement, or “wobble,” allows the anticodon of a single form of tRNA to pair with more than one triplet in mRNA.
+- The relaxed base-pairing requirement at the third position enables a single tRNA molecule to pair with more than one mRNA triplet.

-- The rules: first base U can recognize A or G, first base G can recognize U or C, and first base I can recognize U, C or A.
+- The specific rules for wobble pairing are: U in the first position of the anticodon can recognize A or G in the codon, G can recognize U or C, and I (inosine) can recognize U, C, or A.

 Wobble base pairs

-- There are four main wobble base pairs such as guanine-uracil (G-U), hypoxanthine-uracil (I-U), hypoxanthine-adenine (I-A), and hypoxanthine-cytosine (I-C).
+- The four main wobble base pairs identified in RNA are guanine-uracil (G-U), hypoxanthine-uracil (I-U), hypoxanthine-adenine (I-A), and hypoxanthine-cytosine (I-C).